 DED Granted Country - Liberia

 In 2007, President George W. Bush directed that Deferred Enforced Departure (DED) be provided for 18 months to certain Liberians in the United States whose Temporary Protected Status (TPS) was expiring on September 30, 2007.
 President Bush further directed the Secretary of Homeland Security to issue procedures for granting work authorization to DED-covered Liberians.
 In March 2009, President Obama extended DED for Liberians an additional 12 months.
 In March 2010, August 2011 and March 2013, President Obama extended DED for Liberians an additional 18 months each time.
+In September of 2013, President Obama extended DED for Liberians an additional 24 months.

 For more information on these presidential directives, see the external links to the right.
 For more information about DED, see the “Deferred Enforced Departure” link to the left.